AniruddhaSadhukhan/Micro-Frontend-Example/core-ui/README.md

 },

 Data communication between this container app and the MF can be done by using @Input and @Output decorators in the angular microfrontend

+Mf Angular Ondemand is loaded only when the url hits /ondemand

+For that a route has been added in app-routing.module.ts:
+{
+path: 'ondemand',
+pathMatch: 'prefix',
+children: [{ path: '**', component: OndemandComponent }],
+}

+In the OndemandComponent, the mf has been loaded in ngOnInit: this.startupService.loadMicroFrontends(['mf-angular-ondemand']);

+and the mf tag has been added in the html